AyakaKouyama/n-Puzzle/README.md

-# SISE-Artificial_Inteligence
+# Artificial_Inteligence - n-Puzzle solver
-Solving n-Puzzle with BFS, DFS and A* alghoritms
+Solving n-Puzzle with BFS, DFS and A* alghoritms.